Controller in the sense of Art. 4 No. 7 of the General Data Protection Regulation (GDPR):

 This website also uses Google Tag Manager.
 Website tags can be managed using Google Tag Manager by means of an interface.
 Google Tag Manager merely implements tags.
 This means that no cookies are used, and no personal data is collected.
 Google Tag Manager triggers other tags, which, in turn, may collect data.
 However, Google Tag Manager does not access this data.
 If deactivation has been set at the domain or cookie level, this will apply to all tracking tags, provided they have been implemented using Google Tag Manager.

 We use Hotjar, an analysis software provided by Hotjar Ltd. (“Hotjar”), Level 2, St Julian’s Business Centre, 3, Elia Zammit Street, St Julian’s STJ 1000, Malta, to better understand the needs of our users and optimise the offerings on this website.
-We have incorporated the Hotjar functions on the basis of our legitimate interest (Art.
-6(1)(f) GDPR).
-We have a legitimate interest in analysing user behaviour in order to optimise both our offerings and, where appropriate, advertising for our offerings.
+We use this analysis tool on the basis of your consent (as defined in Art.
+6(1)(a) GDPR), which we asked you to provide when you visited our website.
+You may withdraw your consent at any time by opting out as described below.
+The withdrawal of consent does not affect the lawfulness of processing based on consent before its withdrawal.

 The cookies used by Hotjar have a different “life cycle”; some last up to 365 days, some are only valid during the current visit.